aprilahijriyan/pymulter/README.md

 `pymulter` is a Python binding for the Rust library [multer](https://github.com/rwf2/multer).

+> **Note:**
+> This module was created with the help of AI tools to bridge between Python and Rust.
+> I'm not a Rust developer, so feedback and contributions are appreciated!

 ## Features

 - **Async Streaming Multipart Parsing**: Efficiently parse multipart form data in a streaming fashion, suitable for large file uploads.